Kristian OLESEN

 transverse dimension of 400 nm are needed.

-by treating a dispersion of clay and water in a mechanical
+provided by treating a dispersion of clay and water in a

-homogenisation device with a very high turbulence index, for
+mechanical homogenisation device with a very high turbulence

-example the one described above, for thereby to split the normally
+index, for example the one described above, for thereby to split

-smallest components of the clay into single flakes.
-In order to
+the normally smallest components of the clay into single flakes.

-keep the mixture stable air is also supplied to the dispersion, so
+In order to keep the mixture stable air is also supplied to the

-bubbles increase the stability of the mixture and thereby prevent
+flakes.
+The air bubbles increase the stability of the mixture

-sedimentation.
-Sedimentation may also be prevented when the
+and thereby prevent sedimentation.
+Sedimentation may also be

 [0056] Said micro bubbles have a diameter of from about 1 nm to